benbalter/squad_goals/README.md

 # SquadGoals

-A tiny app to allow contributors to opt-in to GitHub teams.
+A tiny app to allow open-source contributors to opt-in to GitHub teams.

 ## Setup